-Digging/Excavation in the City’s right-of-way, Fees Are Increasing
+Digging/Excavation in the City’s right-of-way, New Regulations and Permit Application

-Starting December 1st, the permit fee for Digging/Excavation in the City’s right-of-way will be increased.
+As of December 1st, the permit fees for Digging/Excavation in the City’s right-of-way have increased.

-The Administrative/Inspection Fee is increasing from $75 to $125.
+The Administrative/Inspection Fee has gone from $75 to $125.

 Streets that have been paved within the last five years are considered under moratorium and work on these streets is permissible only under certain circumstances.
 If an excavation occurs in a street where the pavement is less than 2 years old, the street damage charge is multiplied by three (3).
 If an excavation occurs in a street where the pavement is 2 years to 5 years old, the street damage charge is multiplied by two (2).